bentomas/etmux/README.md

 ## Install

 Put the `etmux` shell script in a folder in your path.
-If that's not enough instruction, paste these lines into your terminal:

-    git clone git@github.com:bentomas/etmux.git
-    cd etmux
-    echo "export PATH=$HOME/bin:$PATH" >>  ~/.bashrc
-    . ~/.bashrc
-    mkdir ~/bin/
-    cp etmux ~/bin/

 ## Usage